korrawitp/Varian-Code-Samples-wiki/Home.md

-Welcome to the samples wiki!
+Welcome to the VarianAPI wiki!
 (Under Construction... picking up pieces from codeplex)